logo

 From the Moulin Rouge to Elvis: Costuming Fashion History with Catherine Martin, Part II

 Costume and production designer Catherine Martin takes us behind the seams of her and her team's work on the 2022 Elvis biopic, directed by Baz Luhrmann and starring Austin Butler.
 Want more Dressed: The History of Fashion?
-Our website Our Instagram Our bookshelf with over 100 of ...
+Our website Our Instagram Our bookshelf with over ...
 Show More

 Jun 2023